CelestiumRP/quartz/content/Guidelines/On Religion.md

 Gods are the entities responsible for the principal elements of the universe, these be planets, stars, the wind, the water, the earth, and any other principal elements.

-Gods cannot take a physical form, since their form are the elements
+Gods cannot take a physical form, since their form are the elements.

+Gods can be named differently for different cultures, but are still the same god.

 ### Spirits